folio-org/ui-calendar/PULL_REQUEST_TEMPLATE.md

  How does this change fulfill the purpose?
 It's best to talk high-level strategy and avoid code-splaining the commit history.

- The goal is not only to explain what you did, but help other developers *work* with your solution in the future.
+ The goal is not only to explain what you did, but to also help other developers *work* with your solution in the future.
 -->